-37 Ratio Analysis and its elements
+38 Ratio Analysis and its elements

-Ratio Numerator Denominator March 31, 2023 March 31, 2022 Variance Explanation for Variance Current ratio Current assets Current liabilities 0.10 0.19 There is a decrease primarily on account of increase in borrowings and decrease in trade receivables.
-Total borrowings (including lease liabilities) Total equity 0,79 0.31 59,99% The increase is on account of borrowing taken during the year
+Ratio Numerator Denominator March 31, 2024 March 31, 2023 Variance (₹ in Million) Explanation for Variance Current ratio Current assets Current liabilities 0.95 0.10 There is a increase primarily on account of increase in revenue.
+Debt- Equity Ratio Total borrowings (including lease liabilities) Total equity 0.10 0.79 (648.87%) The decrease is on account of borrowing repaid during the year

-Ratio Numerator Denominator For the year ended March 31, 2023 For the year ended March 31, 2022 Variance Explanation for Variance Debt Service Coverage ratio Earnings for debt service = Net profit after taxes + Non-eash operating expenses + Finance costs Debt service = Finance costs and Lease Payments + Principal Repayments of borrowings 0.13 21,63 (99.40%) Primarily on account of repayment of borrowings during to current year.
-Also, there is an decline on account of lo incurred during the current year Return on Equity ratio Net Profit after taxes Average Total equity (0.41) 1.44 (128.65%) There is an decline primarily on account of loss incurred during the current year.
-Inventory Turnover ratio Cost of traded goods Average inventory 2.11 Not Applicable 100.00% Primarly on account of traded goods lying as inventory.
-Trade Receivable Turnover Ratio Revenue from operations Average Trade Receivables 28.16 50.41 (44.13%) Decrease in primarily on account of decrease in revenue and trade receivables.
-Trade Payable Turnover Ratio Net Credit Purchases Average Trade Payables 2.82 3.52 (20.00%) Not Applicable Net Capital Turnover Ratio Revenue from operations Working capital = Current assets - Current liabilities (1.20) (1.99) (39.89%) Variance is primarily on account of decline in average negative working capital.
-Net Profit ratio Net profit after tax Revenue from operations (0.36) 0.36 (199.49%) There is an decline primarily on account of loss incurred during the current year.
-Return on Capital Employed Earnings before interest and taxes Capital Employed = Tangible Net Worth Total Debt Deferred tax liability 1.53 (3.29) (146.48%) Variance is primarily on account of increase in borrowings.
+(₹ in Million) Ratio Numerator Denominator For the year ended March 31, 2024 For the year ended March 31, 2023 Variance Explanation for Variance Debt Service Coverage ratio Earnings for debt service = Net profit after taxes + Non-cash operating expenses + Finance costs Debt service = Finance costs and Lease Payments + Principal Repayments of borrowings 0.54 0.13 315.96% Primarily on account of increase in profit during the year Return on Equity ratio Net Profit after taxes Average Total equity 0.36 (0.41) (186.26%) There is an increase primarily on account of profit earned during the current year as compared to loss during the pervious year.
+Inventory Turnover ratio Cost of traded goods Average inventory 1.44 2.11 (31.48%) Decrease in primarily on account of increase in average inventory in the current year as compared to previous year.
+Trade Receivable Turnover Ratio Revenue from operations Average Trade Receivables 6.36 28.16 (77.40%) Decrease in primarily on account of increase in revenue and trade receivables.
+Trade Payable Turnover Ratio Net Credit Purchases Average Trade Payables 2.73 2,82 (3.21%) Not Applicable Net Capital Turnover Ratio Revenue from operations Working capital = Current assets - Current liabilities (4.58) (1.20) 282.55% Variance is primarily on account of increase in average working capital.
+Net Profit ratio Net profit after tax Revenue from operations 0.13 (0.36) (135.48%) Variance is primarily on account of profit earned during the current year as compared to loss during the pervious year.
+Return on Capital Employed Earnings before interest and taxes Capital Employed = Tangible Net Worth + Total Debt + Deferred tax liability 5,19 1.53 239.60% Variance is primarily on account of increase in earnings during the current year as compared to loss during the previous year.
 Return on Investment Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable

-Notes to the Ind AS Financial Statements for the year ended March 31, 2023
+Notes to the Ind AS Financial Statements for the year ended March 31, 2024

-38 Details of CSR expenses:
+39 Details of CSR expenses: